lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 ## The Demo

-First step.
+First off.
 Let me show you something.

 (remix of ElixirConf demo)